BMW has not announced any changes to the M6 lineup for the current model year.

 For longer journeys, an Attention Assistant feature evaluates the driver's control inputs and issues an encouragement to rest if it detects signs of fatigue.

-Those with the good fortune to be in the market for a luxurious yet high-performance drop-top can consider alternatives to the M6 Convertible such as the elegant Jaguar XKR Convertible, the spirited Porsche 911 Carrera S Cabriolet and the controversially-styled but potent Mercedes-Benz SL63 AMG.
+Those with the good fortune to be in the market for a luxurious yet high-performance drop-top can consider alternatives to the M6 like the Mercedes-AMG SL63 and even the Porsche 911 Carrera S Convertible.